Trans-Series Asymptotics of Solutions to the Degenerate Painlev\'{e} III Equation: A Case Study: Introduction

-An effectual approach for studying the asymptotic behaviour of solutions (in particular, the connection formulae for their asymptotics) of the Painlev\'{e} equations $\mathrm{P} \mathrm{I},\dotsc,\mathrm{P} \mathrm{VI}$ is the Isomonodromic Deformation Method (IDM) \cite{a5,a18,a2,a22,sachokap3}: specific features of the IDM as applied, in particular, to the DP3E~\eqref{eq1.1} can be located in Sections~1 and~2 of \cite{a1}.
-It is imperative, within the IDM context, to mention the seminal r\^{o}le played by the recent monograph \cite{a5}, as it summarizes and reflects not only the key technical and theoretical developments and advances of the IDM since the appearance of \cite{a2}, but also of an equivalent, technically distinct approach based on the Deift-Zhou non-linear steepest descent analysis of the associated RHP \cite{a6}.
+An effectual approach for studying the asymptotic behaviour of solutions (in particular, the connection formulae for their asymptotics) of the Painlev\'{e} equations $\mathrm{P} \mathrm{I},\mathrm{P} \mathrm{II},\dotsc,\mathrm{P} \mathrm{VI}$ is the Isomonodromic Deformation Method (IDM) \cite{a5,a18,a2,a22,sachokap3}: specific features of the IDM as applied, in particular, to the DP3E~\eqref{eq1.1} can be located in Sections~1 and~2 of \cite{a1}.
+It is imperative, within the IDM framework, to mention the seminal r\^{o}le played by the recent monograph \cite{a5}, as it summarizes and reflects not only the key technical and theoretical developments and advances of the IDM since the appearance of \cite{a2}, but also of an equivalent, technically distinct approach based on the Deift-Zhou non-linear steepest descent analysis of the associated RHP \cite{a6}.
 The methodological paradigm adopted in this paper is the IDM.
-Even though the DP3E~\eqref{eq1.1} resembles one of the canonical, non-degenerate variants of the Painlev\'{e} equations $\mathrm{P} \mathrm{I},\dotsc,\mathrm{P} \mathrm{VI}$, the associated asymptotic analysis of its solutions via the IDM subsumes additional technical complications, due to the necessity of having to extract the explicit functional dependencies of the contributing error terms, rather than merely estimating them, which requires a considerably more detailed study of the error functions.
-By studying the isomonodromic deformations of a $3 \! \times \!
-3$ matrix linear ODE (see, also, Section~8 of \cite{DP}) with two irregular singular points, asymptotics as $\tau \! \to \! \infty$ and as $\tau \! \to \!
-0$ of solutions to the DP3E~\eqref{eq1.1} for the case $a \! = \!
-0$, as well as the corresponding connection formulae, were obtained in \cite{aveekit} via the IDM.\footnote{Note that the DP3E~\eqref{eq1.1} has two singular points: an irregular one at the point at infinity and a regular one at the origin.} As observed in \cite{avaev}, though, there is an alternative $2 \! \times \!
-2$ matrix linear ODE whose isomonodromy deformations are described, for arbitrary $a \! \in \! \mathbb{C}$, by the DP3E~\eqref{eq1.1}: it is this latter $2 \! \times \!
-2$ ODE system that is adopted in the present work.
+Even though the DP3E \eqref{eq1.1} resembles one of the canonical variants of the Painlev\'{e} equations $\mathrm{P} \mathrm{I},\mathrm{P} \mathrm{II}, \dotsc,\mathrm{P} \mathrm{VI}$, the associated asymptotic analysis of its solutions via the IDM subsumes additional technical complications due to the necessity of having to extract the explicit functional dependencies of the contributing error terms rather than merely estimating them, which requires a considerably more detailed study of the error functions.
+By studying the isomonodromic deformations of a first-order $3 \times 3$ matrix linear ODE (see, also, Section 8 of \cite{DP}) with two irregular singular points, asymptotics as $\tau \! \to \! \infty$ and $\tau \! \to \!
+0$ of solutions to the DP3E \eqref{eq1.1} for the case $a \! = \!
+0$, as well as the corresponding connection formulae, were obtained in \cite{aveekit} via the IDM.
+As observed in \cite{avaev}, though, there is an alternative first-order $2 \times 2$ matrix linear ODE whose isomonodromy deformations are described, for arbitrary $a \! \in \! \mathbb{C}$, by the DP3E \eqref{eq1.1}: it is this latter $2 \times 2$ ODE system that is adopted in this work.